BooraKaushik/RestaurentReview/README.md

 Restaurent Review Repo is a Backend Application Built using technologies like Spring Boot, Hibernate, MySQL, JWT.
 This Application provides APIs so that users can comment and rate restaurants.
 This application allows users to create a profile, Restaurants to create a restaurant, food and menu entities.
 The users can comment on these restaurants.
 This application provides Authentication using JWT.
 Thereby to create a restaurant, comment a user must be authenticated and must include bearer token in header.

+## How to Run the Application
+To run the Application follow the following Steps,
+1. Clone the Repository and change the current directory path to the cloned repository path.
+2. Make sure a DB instance is running with username password mentioned in the pom.xml.(Any changes in pom.xml require re building the Application)
+3. Move into the target directory and run the following command "java -jar RestaurentReview-0.0.1-SNAPSHOT.jar".
+4. This should bootup the application and the application starts running on port 8080.

+## Postman Collection
+The Postman Collection consists of all the sample API requests to test the endpoints, Automated Login Process in postman.
+To login an automted script creates a temporary user and hits the login API to obtain a JWT.
+This JWT inturn is used by all the other requests to set the Bearer Token.

 ## API Documentation

 ### User Entity